4 reasons why Google Home is tailor-made for off-campus college students

 Need a quick Spanish translation or conversion from inches to centimeters?
 At its most basic level, Google Home is a hands-free, on-the-fly search engine.
 That type of real-time fact-check can be a lifesaver for a student writing on deadline or working through a problem set.

 “Ask math questions, get history help, or learn geography facts,” writes USA Today. “[Or] try something trickier, like, ‘OK Google, what’s quantum theory?’”
 Stumping Google Home isn’t easy.

 College students have a lot to juggle, from seminars and study groups to intramurals and parties.
 Google Home makes it less likely that you'll miss that internship interview or 8 a.m. biology lab.
-Simply ask Google Home to access your calendar to receive rundowns on demand, and set reminders at specific times and locations.
+Simply ask Google Home to access your calendar to receive rundowns on demand and set reminders for specific times and locations.